lhnguyen102/cuTAGI/docs/autoapi/pytagi/index.rst

    This class provides methods to compute the error rate and get predicted labels for a classification model that uses Hierarchical Softmax.

+   Initializes the HRCSoftmaxMetric.

+   :param num_classes: The total number of classes in the classification problem.
+   :type num_classes: int

    .. py:method:: error_rate(m_pred: numpy.ndarray, v_pred: numpy.ndarray, label: numpy.ndarray) -> float